mainoramg/mainor-learn/src/main/resources/books/a-beginners-guide.md

 Because the iteration variable receives values from the collection, *type* must be the same as (or compatible with) the elements stored in the collection.
 Thus, when iterating over arrays, *type* must be compatible with the element type of the array.

-**Question: Aside from arrays, what other types of collections can the for-each style **for** loop cycle through?**
+**Question: Aside from arrays, what other types of collections can the for-each style** for **loop cycle through?**

-Answer: One of the most important uses of the for-each style **for** is to cycle through the contents of a collection defined by the Collections Framework.
+**Answer**: One of the most important uses of the for-each style **for** is to cycle through the contents of a collection defined by the Collections Framework.
 The Collections Framework is a set of classes that implement various data structures, such as lists, vectors, sets, and maps.

 The following fragment uses a for-each style **for** loop to compute the sum of the values in an array:
 ```java